sing-group/my-brain-seq/README.md

  The creations of these files is detailed in the following sections.
 You may find it convenient to create additional directories and files within the working directory to group all the data related to a particular study.

-## Writting the compi.parameters file
+## Writting the `compi.parameters` file

-The compi.parameters file is used by myBrain-Seq to locate the files needed for the analysis as well as to define which optional tasks will be run.
-Here is an example of a compi.parameters file using the working directory created in the previous example:
+The `compi.parameters` file is used by myBrain-Seq to locate the files needed for the analysis as well as to define which optional tasks will be run.
+Here is an example of a `compi.parameters` file using the working directory created in the previous example:

 ```
-workingDir=/mbs-project
+workingDir=/path/to/mbs-project
-fastqDir=/study_1/data/
+fastqDir=/path/to/study_1/data/
-gffFile=/study_1/refs/mirbase_hsa.gff3
+gffFile=/path/to/study_1/refs/mirbase_hsa.gff3
-conditions=/mbs-project/input/conditions_file_study_1.txt
+conditions=/path/to/mbs-project/input/conditions_file_study_1.txt
-contrast=/mbs-project/input/contrast_file_study_1.txt
+contrast=/path/to/mbs-project/input/contrast_file_study_1.txt
-bwtIndex=/study_1/refs/bowtie-index_GRCh38
+bwtIndex=/path/to/study_1/refs/bowtie-index_GRCh38
 adapter=TGGAATTCTCGGGTGCCAAGG
 ```